richkirk1/oval-optimization/README.md

 ### Intructions
 - Download both tsp.py and constants.py into the same directory
 - In main() of tsp.py, change nodes in output based on desired stops.
 There is an option for ordering stops as a boolean parameter to the travelingSalesman problem.
+- Output shows a path arrow indicating next node and prints out the path of nodes from one destination to another